overturetool/overturetool.github.io/_netmeetings/Net-Meeting-138.md

 See download stats on [number of installs](https://marketplace.visualstudio.com/items?itemName=overturetool.vdm-vscode).

 #### OVT-22

-Workshop submission to be sent to FM Organization by mid December
+Workshop submission to be sent to FM Organization by mid December.
+LF agreed to prepare a the proposal.

 ##  Publications Status and Plans